gengchen174-rgb/Simulating-organisms-for-Levy-flight/README.md

 Then you release them in the ocean and watch where they go, which ones survive, and how far they travel.
 The program lets you do this with hundreds of virtual animals at once and gives you all the data to analyze their journeys.

 Perfect for studying animal migration patterns, testing scientific theories, or creating educational demonstrations of ocean ecology!
+Please refer to the text description of each file in the submission records for specific usage, or leave a message here for inquiries.